Atul-AI08/Adobe-InterIIT/Attacks/README.md

 - **DCT Attack**
 - **One Pixel Attack**

-These attacks can be easily replicated using the provided notebook provided.
+These attacks can be easily replicated using the notebooks provided.

 ## Prerequisites